Quickstart

 Section titled “Using the plugin or MCP server”If you’re using the plugin or MCP server instead of the CLI, you’re already

-indexed once you run /bm-scan or call the rescan MCP tool.
-From there, use
+indexed once you run /bm-scan or call admin with mode: rescan.
+From

 - Find a definition: Call